-Other aggravating factors that could lead to more severe consequences include whether there are firearms involved, the crime occurred near a school, or the person has prior convictions.
+Other aggravating factors that could lead to more severe consequences include whether firearms were involved or present at the arrest, if the crime occurred near a school, or if the accused person has prior serious convictions.

-Constitutional Issues in Drug Charges
+Understanding the Potential Constitutional Issues that May be Involved in Drug Charges

-The most common constitutional issue in Omaha drug distribution cases involves the Fourth Amendment right to be free from an unreasonable search and seizure.
-During a traffic stop, an officer could try to everything he/she can to look into and search the individual’s vehicle.
-However, a person has the right to decline an officer’s request to search their car.
-Their Fourth Amendment right to privacy could also be in jeopardy if an officer attempts to access his/her cellphone data under the suspicion of drug distribution.
+The most common constitutional issue in Omaha drug distribution cases involves the Fourth Amendment which grants all people the right to be free from an unreasonable search and seizure.
+For example, during a traffic stop, an officer might try to look into and search your vehicle.
+However, you have the right to refuse an officer’s request to search your car without further legal grounds in some situations.

-Evidence Needed to Prove Drug Distribution Charges
+What Evidence is Needed to Prove Drug Distribution Charges?

 To prove drug distribution charges, the prosecution’s evidence can vary wildly depending on the situation.
 The prosecution could present evidence showing the amount of the controlled substance in the defendant’s possession, how much money the defendant was carrying, whether the accused had bags, rubber bands, or other supplies that would demonstrate their intent to repackage and break up the quantity of controlled substance, and other evidence in support of the criminal charge.